DJ Trevi

 His first single, "Love", scored him his first top ten.
 It peaked at number 9 on MTV Jango Radio Airplay.

 In 2012 his debut album EP, Apocalypse 2012, was released on CS Recordings.

-Early life

-Alvarado grew up in the United States, Germany, and Spain.
-In his early years, he played DJ with his weekly top show.
-His mother bought him his first mixer and turntables in his tween years.
+In 2014"No Way Out" was released and was nominated for Best Dance/Electronic Single of the Year at the 23rd Annual L.A.
+Music Awards.

 Career

 Television and film

 Before becoming an international DJ and producer, Alvarado was an intern at American Broadcasting Company, working on the Emmy-winning magazine show Vista LA.

 His TV appearances include 12 Corazones.